-SBI PO Mains Preparation Strategy 2025
+SBI PO Preparation Strategy 2026

-SBI PO Mains Preparation Tips 2025
+SBI PO Preparation Tips 2026

-- Prioritise High-Weightage Topics – Focus on Data Interpretation, Puzzle/Seating Arrangement, Reading Comprehension, and Banking Awareness as these carry significant marks.
+| High-Weightage Topics | Prioritise Data Interpretation, Puzzles/Seating Arrangement, Reading Comprehension, and Banking Awareness, as these carry significant marks. |

-- Practice Section-Wise – Allocate dedicated time to each section to maintain balanced preparation and avoid neglecting weaker areas.
+| Section-Wise Practice | Allocate dedicated time to each section to ensure balanced preparation and avoid neglecting weaker areas. |

-- Revise Current Affairs – Cover at least the last 6 months of banking, economic, and national news for the General Awareness section.
+| Current Affairs Revision | Cover at least the last 6 months of banking, economic, and national news for the General Awareness section. |

-- Improve Descriptive Writing – Practise essays and formal letters daily, focusing on clarity, structure, and relevance to current topics.
+| Descriptive Writing Skills | Practise essays and formal letters daily, focusing on clarity, structure, and relevance to current affairs. |

-- Attempt Mains-Level Mocks – Take full-length mocks under timed conditions and analyse mistakes to improve speed and accuracy.
+| Mains-Level Mock Tests | Attempt full-length mocks in a timed environment and analyse mistakes to improve speed and accuracy. |

-- Strengthen Calculation Speed – Use approximation, percentage shortcuts, and mental maths to save time in Quantitative Aptitude.
+| Calculation Speed | Use approximation methods, percentage shortcuts, and mental maths to save time in Quantitative Aptitude. |

-- Maintain Exam Stamina – Simulate exam conditions to build focus for the full duration of the mains paper.
+| Exam Stamina | Simulate actual exam conditions regularly to build focus and stamina for the complete duration of the Mains paper. |

-Section Wise Preparation Strategy for SBI PO Mains 2025
+Section-wise Preparation Strategy for SBI PO 2026

-As the SBI PO Mains Exam draws nearer, candidates should intensify their focus on the core sections that define success at this stage Reasoning & Computer Aptitude, Data Analysis & Interpretation, General/Economy/Banking Awareness, and English Language.
+As the SBI PO Exam draws nearer, candidates should intensify their focus on the core sections that define success at this stage: Reasoning & Computer Aptitude, Data Analysis & Interpretation, General/Economy/Banking Awareness, and English Language.
 Since the Mains round is more advanced and competitive, it’s crucial for aspirants to upgrade their preparation strategy accordingly.

 Moreover, with the Descriptive Test and Interview round following the Mains, aspirants must adopt a targeted and section-wise approach to preparation to ensure they are fully ready to tackle each part of the exam with confidence and efficiency.